andreafalletti/hyprland-/Basic-Config.md

 `disable_splash_rendering=bool` - disables the hyprland splash rendering. (requires a monitor reload to take effect)

 `no_vfr=bool` - disables VFR (variable frame rate) - VFR increases battery life at the expense of possible issues on a few monitors.
+(VFR is off by default)

 ## Debug
 ### only for developers